New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 The updated Electronic Communications Act brings changes to how businesses can collect and use personal information, potentially posing challenges for marketers, website administrators and app developers.

 Adapting to the changes requires a proactive approach.
-To stay compliant, businesses should review their consent management practices, and update their cookie banners, consent mechanisms, and privacy policies to meet the new, stricter requirements.
+To stay compliant, you should review your consent management practices, and update your cookie banners, consent mechanisms, and privacy policies to meet the new, stricter requirements.

 1. Check if your website or app uses cookies